-Area 47 is built around an Alpine lake, Area 47 is an outdoor water park with breath-taking views.
-Visitors can jump on the water rides, amazing diving tower, and a very fast hydro-speed slide.
+Built around an Alpine lake, Area 47 is an outdoor water park with breath-taking views.
+Visitors can jump on the water rides, challenge diving tower, and zip on the hydro-speed slide.
 The rule for this park is “Hang on!”
 The location is gorgeous and pristine.

 4. Beach Park (Fortaleza, Brazil)

-First thing when visitors arrive is jam straight to the ride called Insano.
-Insano is clearly the tallest and fastest water slide on the planet.
-Folks don’t stop after that ride.
+First ride visitors head straight to Insano.
+Insano is the tallest and fastest water slide on the planet.
+Visitors don’t stop after the water slide.
 They continue to bloodcurdling Kalafrio, a humungous half-pipe slide.

 5. Siam Park

-In Spain, we arrive at the Siam Park on Tenerife Island.
+In Spain, we arrive at Siam Park on Tenerife Island.
 The Thai-themed water park draws crowds because of its almost 100-foot-high Tower of Power.
 The tower has a vertical drop causing flip flops in your tummy right before firing through a tank filled with sharks and stingrays.
 A lazy river and surf lessons in the park's wave pool offer slightly more sedate activities.

 6. Watercube Waterpark (Beijing, China)

-All of the rides at Watercube Waterpark were designed overseas and shipped in.
+All of the rides at Watercube Waterpark were designed overseas and shipped into the park.
 In the city of Beijing, visitors flock to the Tornado ride with its funnel-shaped tube.
-The visitors get fired out of the Aqualoop slide and Bulletbowl within huge bowl.
-As visitors float around and relax after taking the super fast slides, they can look up and see humongous jellyfish suspended from the ceiling.
+The visitors get electrically fried on the Aqualoop slide and Bulletbowl within a bowl.
+As visitors float around and relax after taking the turbulent slides, they can look up and see humongous jellyfish suspended from the ceiling.

 7. World Water Park (Alberta, Canada)

-Alberta, Canada is not the warmest place on Earth, so naturally, World Water Park is housed within Alberta's West Edmonton Mall.
+Alberta, Canada is not the warmest place on Earth, so naturally, World Water Park operates within Alberta's West Edmonton Mall.
 Claiming to be second-largest indoor water park on the planet, visitors take to the largest indoor wave pool in the world.
 If you have been thinking of bungee jumping in your bathing suit, then this is the place to do it.
 You can bungee jump from the tower, which hangs over the wave pool.
 Does that sound safe?